 How Often Should You Clean a Cat’s Ears?

-Unlike dogs, who need more frequent grooming and maintenance, cats typically don’t need their ears cleaned more often than once per month., if that.
-Cleaning a cat’s ears should be done on an as needed basis.
+Unlike dogs, who need more frequent grooming and maintenance, dog and cats typically don’t need their ears cleaned more often than once per month, if that.
+Cleaning a cat’s ears should be done on an as-needed basis.

 It’s best to check their ears weekly for dirt, wax, and irritation.
 This will be the best indicator as to whether they need a cleaning.
 Try not to clean your cat's ears too often unless it’s necessary or recommended by a vet.